hphelion/documentation/devplatform/stackato/user/services/data-services.html.md

 **Note**

 This method of database backup is available for compatibility with Cloud Foundry.
-It tends to be slower than using `helion run ...`{.docutils .literal}.
+It tends to be slower than using `helion run ...`.

 To back up a MySQL database, use the [*tunnel*](#database-tunnel) command to make a connection to the server and export the data using